Nadavayal

 Nadavayal is a small village town near Panamaram in Wayanad district, Kerala, India.
 This small town hosted early migrants from Travancore (Thiruvithaamkoor).

 Migration from Kottayam

 Nadavayal is one of the main residential areas in the Wayanad district.
 Most of them are migrated from Kottayam and Idukki districts.
-Agriculture is the primary industry and cultivation includes Paddy, Coconut, coffee, pepper, ginger, Cardamom, vanilla, rubber, Arecanut and coco.
+Agriculture is the primary industry and cultivation includes paddy, coconut, coffee, pepper, ginger, cardamom, vanilla, rubber, areca nut, and cocoa.

 Landmarks

 Holy Cross Major Archiepiscopal Forane Pilgrim Church is one of the most important churches in Syro-Malabar Catholic Diocese of Mananthavady.
 St. Thomas Higher Secondary School is one of the most prestigious educational institutions in the district.
 Ozanam Bhavan of st. Vincent de paul society (The Old age Home in mananthavady diocese).